rmosimann/frva/readme.md

 Readme First
 ============
 This is FHNW project-repository IP5 FloX RoX of Roland Mosimann and Patrick Wigger.
-This document contains all necessary information for working with the
+This document contains all necessary information for working with the repository.
 [Link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to github Readme formatting.

 # Architecture

+## Environment
-Environment: The applications target OS is Linux.
+The applications target OS is Linux.

 ## Model
 We follow the Model-View-Controller (MVC) approach.
 The model contains the data which are measurements of a FloX/RoX spectroanalysis device.